-42. (1) No employer shall pay an employee of one sex at a rate of pay less than the rate paid to an employee of the other sex when, b.
-Section 42: Exceptions to the right to equal pay

-- (a) they perform similar work in the same establishment; - (b) their performance requires similar skill, effort and responsibility; and - (c) their work is performed under similar working conditions.

-(1.1) For the purposes of s.
+- 42. (1) No employer shall pay an employee of one sex at a rate of pay less than the rate paid to an employee of the other sex when, - (a) they perform similar work in the same establishment; - (b) their performance requires similar skill, effort and responsibility; and - (c) their work is performed under similar working conditions. - (1.1) For the purposes of s.
 42(1), work will be considered similar despite minor variations or differences in duties, responsibilities or work assignments.